-Michelle Li-Kuehne, CPA, is an assistant professor of accounting and finance.
+Michelle Li-Kuehne, CPA, is an associate professor of accounting and finance.
 Michelle earned her undergraduate degree in mathematics from Union College.
 She also has a Master's of Science degree in biostatistics from the University of Vermont.

 Michelle's accounting and finance background includes serving as an auditor at the Boston office of Coopers and Lybrand.
 She worked in the area of audit and her clients included a wide variety of companies, ranging from a small biotech firm to multinational commercial banks.
 Michelle specialized in banking and non-for-profit.